The Algorithms logo

 """

-1: Choose alpha2 which gets the maximum step size (|E1 - E2|).
+1: Choose alpha2 that maximizes the step size (|E1 - E2|).

-2: Start in a random point,loop over all non-bound samples till alpha1 and
+2: Start in a random point, loop over all non-bound samples till alpha1 and

 alpha2 are optimized.

-3: Start in a random point,loop over all samples till alpha1 and alpha2 are
+3: Start in a random point, loop over all samples till alpha1 and alpha2 are

 optimized.